Monthly Archives: April 2016

 Activation work is best accomplished with light band work before training shoulder and upper body movements or on off days.
 This should include the rotor cuff, upper back, and posterior shoulder stabilizers.
 For a good base program of band work for the upper back and shoulder check out David’s Band Pullapart Super Series.
 (Bonus points if you can correctly identify which other NBS member is in the video).

 Movement pattern reinforcement is essentially the constant analysis, critique, and focus on obtaining and maintaining correct form.
-For the shoulder, this may include bench pressing, overhead pressing, and any other chest, arm, or shoulder isolation movement you are currently using in your training.
+In order to fix shoulder pain, you may need to analyze include bench pressing, overhead pressing, and any other chest, arm, or shoulder isolation movement you are currently using in your training.
 This may seem like something you are already doing, so don’t skip this part of the write-up.
 Even if you are able to activate and pinch your scapulas together and have always stretched your pecs, you must be able to complete a proper range of motion.
 This allows you to move the most weight, place stress on the correct muscles, AND avoid excessive wear and strain on the shoulder joint.
 Any healthy joint can be susceptible to damage when you put it in an improper position or movement.
 Make sure you are constantly addressing proper form with subjective input from yourself and your training partners or coach.
 Finally, if a shoulder condition seems to be progressively causing problems, get checked out by a professional who is trained to address functional issues to put you on the right track.

 This week wrapped up the first 16 week training cycle for our womens powerlifting team.
 While we have long had women training at our gym, and a powerlifting team, it wasn’t until the past six months or so that we saw an interest in getting together and training towards something as a team.
 This week, I ask a few of the members what some of their highlights from this training cycle were.